IBM/customer-churn-prediction/README.md

 * Download the dataset we will use in this pattern from the following link: [https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv](https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv)

-> Note: If you want a smooth flow when executing the code in the notebook, rename the downloaded dataset file to `telco-customer-churn.csv`.

 * Drag and drop the dataset (csv) file you just downloaded to Watson Studio's dashboard to upload it to Cloud Object Storage.